yaredow/100_days_of_python_coding/day7/Hangman/README.md

 * Join all the elements in the list and turn it into a String.
 * Join all the elements in the list and turn it into a String.
 * print the ASCII art from 'stages' that corresponds to the current number of 'lives' the user has remaining.

+### step five
+* Update the word list to use the 'word_list' from hangman_words.py
+* Delete this line: word_list = ["ardvark", "baboon", "camel"]
+* Import the logo from hangman_art.py and print it at the start of the game.
+* If the user has entered a letter they've already guessed, print the letter and let them know.
+* If the letter is not in the chosen_word, print out the letter and let them know it's not in the word.
+* Join all the elements in the list and turn it into a String.
+* Check if user has got all letters.
+* Import the stages from hangman_art.py and make this error go away.